Top Rated Power Inverters and Power Inverter Brands

 This would not be much of a concern except that Krieger power inverters are not significantly less expensive than the other top brands on our list.
 On the plus side, Krieger power inverters do meet some significant standards that still make them worth considering.
 For one, they are an ISO 9001 certified company ensuring high-quality assurance standards.
 They also are ROHS certified which means you do not have to worry about dangerous materials being used in their products.

 Those previous certifications, combined with MET, UL, and CSA approval is likely a large part of the reason that Krieger has been contracted by numerous governments from around the world including the USA, UK, France, Portugal, Australia, Israel, South Africa, and more.
-Ultimately, if you are in the market for a modified sine wave power inverter, Krieger is arguably the most reliable and specialized brand for the task.
+Ultimately, if you are in the market for a modified sine wave power inverter, Krieger is arguably the most reliable and best power inverter for the task.

 Our final brand is also our most venerable.
 Power Bright Technologies was founded in 1982–nearly a full decade before the next oldest brand on our list.
 In that time, the company has forged a strong reputation through the manufacturing of high-end power management and distribution products.
 In fact, Power Bright has actually been so successful that other power management and distribution companies have subcontracted them to manufacture their own products.